 Rashes develop due to allergies, minor irritations, and serious medical conditions.
-They are concerning and the team at Seacoast Dermatology, PLLC, with locations in Portsmouth, Dover, Exeter, and Newmarket, New Hampshire can help with evaluation and treatment of skin rashes.
+They are concerning and the team at Seacoast Dermatology, with locations in Exeter, Portsmouth, and Dover, New Hampshire can help with evaluation and treatment of skin rashes.
 They can help relieve itching and redness while preventing a recurrence.
 Call or book an appointment online at one of their convenient locations.

 Usually, you develop a rash due to an allergic reaction or a skin irritation.
 Sometimes, a rash can develop after the use of certain medications or as a side effect of a disease such as arthritis, Lyme disease, lupus, or shingles.
 It’s also possible that the reason you develop a rash can’t be identified.